Are you looking for ways to keep goats cool in hot weather?

 Super spoiled goats deserve real wind power.
 If these are your goats, you can set up some fans for them.

 This brings back memories of my childhood.
-While growing up with show livestock, we would rig up misters each summer that our show animals could stand or lay under to keep cool.
+While growing up with show livestock, we would rig up misters like these each summer that our show animals could stand or lay under to keep cool.
 They sprayed just a little bit of water at a time.

 We would turn them on in the morning and off during the heat of the day.
 Although goats do sweat and can be wet during the heat of the day, it’s still a good idea to keep the change in their temperature to a minimum in order to prevent heat shock.